Mehdi9721/Java-web-by-self/README.md

 # Java-web-by-self
+## Modules
-1-Java beans
+1-Java beans.
-2-Networking and security in java
+2-Networking and security in java.
-3-Working with jdbc
+3-Working with jdbc.
-4-Servlet 4.0
+4-Servlet 4.0.
-5-Handling session in servlet
+5-Handling session in servlet.
 6-Implement event handling and wrappers in servlet.
 7- java server page 2.3 and expression language.
 8- implementing jsp tag extension